 Whitney just completed her first year at Candler School of Theology, where she is pursuing her Masters of Divinity.
 She was born and raised in Atlanta and grew up in the Baptist Church.
 After a stint of exploring denominations, she has found a home in both the United Methodist Church.
 Whitney intends to utilize her seminary education to become a licensed social worker/counselor.
 She has a passion for working with youth and young adults, college students exploring their faith, LGBT families, and the arts–specifically musical theatre as well as looking at connections between faith and the rest of our busy lives and world we live in.

 Codi comes to GIPL with an array of experiences in local, national, and international non-profit and human rights organizations as well as a deep passion for environmental stewardship.
 He has been involved with environmental justice campaigns and the philosophy of sustainability since college.
 After working with environmental organizations such as Oakleaf Mennonite Farm and Emory’s Office of Sustainability, Codi began to see how our relationship and treatment of the environment intersects with broader systems of injustice.
-As a result, creation care and environmental justice are core values that stem from his faith.
-He believes that religious institutions have a unique ability and moral obligation to ensure creation’s continued flourishing, both for its own sake and for the sake of our global neighbors.
+He holds a Masters of Divinity degree from Candler School of Theology and a bachelor’s degree from Samford University.